 In light of Joongbok this year, here are a few facts you may or may not have known about the dog meat trade.

 - There is no such thing as a “meat dog”.
 Korean society sometimes distinguishes between “companion dogs” and “meat dogs” or “meat breeds”, with some dog farmers even owning dogs as companions.
 In reality, the industry doesn’t discriminate, dogs of all breeds, sizes, ages, and backgrounds are victimized.

 - Dog meat consumption is not only limited to Korea.
-The meat trade exists in many southeast Asian countries such as China, Thailand, Vietnam, and Cambodia.
-China’s annual dog meat festival is Yulin, which occurs during the summer solstice.
+The meat trade exists in many Southeast Asian countries such as China, Thailand, Vietnam, and Cambodia.
+China’s annual dog meat festival in Yulin, which occurs during the summer solstice.

 - Not all victims come from farms.
 Many people in rural areas keep dogs, who are often captured as strays, to breed and sell to the meat trade as a side business which can be very lucrative during Boknal.

 - Killing dogs for meat is in fact illegal in Korea, but laws are often ignored.
-Legislation doesn’t equal enforcement, and laws themselves are extremely vague making them easy to challenge.
+The legislation doesn’t equal enforcement, and the laws themselves are extremely vague making them easy to challenge.

 - Although now a declining trend, popularity has once again gained momentum during the COVID pandemic, believing consumption will boost immunity and subsequently deter infection.

 To learn more about Boknal, head over to our blog, Boknal: Korea’s Notorious Dog Meat Tradition.